wentasah/novaboot/README.md

 absolute path of the directory containing the interpreted novaboot script.

+Lines starting with `run` keyword contain shell commands that are run during file generation phase.
+This is the same as the "< CMD" syntax for `load` keyboard except that the command's output is not redirected to a file.
+The ordering of commands is the same as they appear in the novaboot script.

 Example (Linux):

     #!/usr/bin/env novaboot
     load bzImage console=ttyS0,115200
+    run  make -C buildroot
     load rootfs.cpio < gen_cpio buildroot/images/rootfs.cpio "myapp->/etc/init.d/S99myapp"

 Example (NOVA User Land - NUL):